ctmrbio/print_ctmr_labels/README.md

 * <img src="img/config_icon.png" width=80> Bacteria artwork by [Ina Schuppe Koistinen](http://www.inasakvareller.se/).
 Used with permission.

 # Running the application
-The application runs in Python 2.7 with [Gooey](https://github.com/chriskiehl/Gooey) (used for the simple GUI).
+The application runs in Python 3 with [Gooey](https://github.com/chriskiehl/Gooey) (used for the simple GUI).
 It is possible to run the application without GUI in pure command-line mode with just a simple modification of the source code.
 Just edit the code and comment the `@Gooey` decorator line on line 21 in `print_cmtr_labels.py`.

+## Dependencies
+There is a conda environment file with all the required dependencies to run the application in Linux called `conda_linux.yml`.
+Install the dependencies with `conda env create -f conda_linux.yml`.
+Remember to activate the environment before running the application.

 # Printer information
 The Zebra label printer is model ZT230 and uses the ZPL language for rendering